swyxio/swyxdotio/content/writing/technical/types-already.md

 fruit.toLowerCase() // Error: Object is possibly 'undefined'.
 ```

-Above the built in nullable checking (which takes care of issues like passing in 3 arguments when a function expects 4), a type system can make the most of your enums (aka union types).
-I struggled coming up with a good example, so I may replace this one in future, but it at least tells you when you've written code you don't need:
+Over and above the built in nullable checking (which takes care of issues like passing in 3 arguments when a function expects 4), a type system can make the most of your enums (aka union types).
+I struggled coming up with a good example but here is one:

 ```ts
 type Fruit = 'banana' | 'orange' | 'apple'